Stacked glass payment cards with a euro symbol, lion silhouette, and Bulgarian flag

 Annual FeeFree

-Our VerdictThe Nexo Dual Card is the benchmark for crypto-backed credit.
-By maintaining a Free annual fee and offering 2% cashback, it serves as a powerful off-ramp that preserves your long-term portfolio growth.
+Our VerdictThe Nexo Dual Card defined the crypto-backed credit category.
+With Free annual fee and 2% cashback, it lets you spend without selling and preserves long-term portfolio growth.

 +Toggle Credit/Debit in-app